adriangohjw/cx4153-blockchain-technology/README.md

 - npm (v6.13.4) installed
 - MetaMask Extension and created at least 1 account
 - Truffle v5.1.45 (core: 5.1.45) installed
+- Infura account setup with at least one set of endpoints
+- Ganache (for running local blockchain)

 Steps to install:
 1. Clone this repository